-Colorado has some fantastic beers that you should sample while in the Centennial state.
-The Vail Valley Craft Brewery Tour from Vail Valley Food Tours take you to three different Vail breweries where you can sample up to 20 craft brews in your provided tasting glass.
+Colorado has some fantastic beers that you should sample while in the Centennial State.
+The Vail Valley Craft Brewery Tour from Vail Valley Food Tours takes you to three different Vail breweries where you can sample up to 20 craft brews in your provided tasting glass.
 The tour guides drive so you don’t have to worry about having one too many beers!
-The tour is for ages 21 and older, of course, and you’ll enjoy some snacks along the way, including local pretzels, popcorn and tacos.
+The tour is for ages 21 and older, of course, and you’ll enjoy some snacks along the way, including local pretzels, popcorn, and tacos.

 There’s also a children’s menu with grilled cheese, grilled chicken, pasta noodles and a few other selections.
 Much like Beano’s Cabin, you’ll need to take a snowcat in winter or a four-wheel drive vehicle in summer to access the restaurant.